JetBlue Airways Corporation (JBLU) Upgraded Issued by Wall Street Gurus

-JetBlue Airways Corporation (NASDAQ:JBLU) went up by 0.40% from its latest closing price compared to the recent 1-year high of $21.96.
-The company’s stock price has collected 0.47% of gains in the last five trading sessions.
-The Wall Street Journal reported 4 hours ago that JetBlue Promotes Acting CFO to Permanent Role
+JetBlue Airways Corporation (NASDAQ:JBLU) went down by -4.05% from its latest closing price compared to the recent 1-year high of $21.96.
+The company’s stock price has collected -3.42% of loss in the last five trading sessions.
+The Wall Street Journal reported on 09/09/21 that Airlines Warn of Dimming Outlook Amid Delta Variant

 Is It Worth Investing in JetBlue Airways Corporation (NASDAQ :JBLU) Right Now?